UCL/ucl_software_carpentry/installation/install.md

 ## Linux Users ##

-The default shell is usually bash but if not you can get to bash by opening a terminal and typing <code>bash</code>.
+The default shell is usually bash but if not you can get to bash by opening a terminal and typing `bash`.

-If git is not already available on your machine you can try to install it via your distribution package manager (e.g. <code>apt-get</code> or <code>yum</code>).
+If git is not already available on your machine you can try to install it via your distribution package manager (e.g. `apt-get` or `yum`).

 Many different text editors suitable for programming are available.
 If you don't already have a favourite,